ceramicnetwork/docs/docs/learn/overview.md

 # Overview

 Ceramic is a public, permissionless, open source protocol that provides computation, state transformations, and consensus for all types of data structures stored on the decentralized web.
-Ceramic's real-time stream processing enables developers to build secure, trustless, censorship-resistant applications on top of dynamic information without trusted database servers.
+Ceramic's stream processing enables developers to build secure, trustless, censorship-resistant applications on top of dynamic information without trusted database servers.

 This overview introduces how: